qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Then you get another point layer or table with information about airports that are located in the regions and you also want to keep track of these.
-If you want to add them to the region layer, you need to create a one to many relation using foreign keys, because there are several airports in most regions.
+If you want to add them to the regions layer, you need to create a one to many relation using foreign keys, because there are several airports in most regions.

 .. _figure_relations_map: